qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```

 Ideas we discuss later, especially around code sharing, will tie back to completeness and conciseness.
 In particular, it can often be worth violating the DRY (Don’t Repeat Yourself) principle if it leads to clearer tests.
-Remember: a test’s body should contain all of the information needed to understand it without containing any irrelevant or dis‐ tracting information.
+Remember: a test’s body should contain all of the information needed to understand it without containing any irrelevant or distracting information.

 ### Test Behaviors, Not Methods

 The first instinct of many engineers is to try to match the structure of their tests to the structure of their code such that every production method has a corresponding test method.
-This pattern can be convenient at first, but over time it leads to prob‐ lems: as the method being tested grows more complex, its test also grows in complex‐ ity and becomes more difficult to reason about.
+This pattern can be convenient at first, but over time it leads to problems: as the method being tested grows more complex, its test also grows in complexity and becomes more difficult to reason about.
 For example, consider the snippet of code in Example 12-8, which displays the results of a transaction.

 Example 12-8.
 A transaction snippet